profetia/cs120-guide/book/src/02_bridging_to_async_rust/04_putting_it_all_together.md

-# Putting it all Together
+# Putting It All Together

 Now that we have all the pieces, let's put them together.
 Here is the record-then-playback example from last section: